Société de l'assurance automobile du Québec

 Many of our online services are offered through SAAQclic.
 SAAQclic is protected by an SSL certificate and two-factor authentication, requiring users to enter a security code sent by email every time they log in.

-SAAQclic is accessed through Québec’s Government Authentication Service and through ClicSÉQUR-Entreprises .
-To log in to SAAQclic and receive personalized SAAQ services, you must provide certain information to identify yourself and confirm your identity using the Ministère de la Cybersécurité et du Numérique’s Government Authentication Service.
+SAAQclic is accessed through Québec’s Government Authentication Service and through ClicSÉQUR-Entreprises.
+To log in to SAAQclic and receive personalized SAAQ services, you must provide some personal information and confirm your identity using the Ministère de la Cybersécurité et du Numérique’s Government Authentication Service.
 Otherwise, we will be unable to offer you those services.
 The SAAQ does not collect the information you share with that platform before logging in to SAAQclic.

 Contact us securely

-If you contact the SAAQ by email, you must use one of the methods listed on the webpage.
+If you wish to contact the SAAQ by email, you must use the Secure Email option on the To Reach Us page.

-The information on the SAAQclic websites and all correspondence is secured.
+Your personal information on the SAAQclic website and all correspondence shared through SAAQclic is secure.

-In addition to the respect of the confidentiality of your personal information, you have certain rights under the Act respecting Access to documents held by public bodies and the Protection of personal information:
+In addition to the protection of the confidentiality of your personal information, you have certain rights under the Act respecting Access to documents held by public bodies and the Protection of personal information:

-- the right to access to information concerning you and your personal information;
+• access to information and your personal information

-- the right to correct your personal information if it is incomplete, inaccurate or misleading, or if the collection, disclosure or retention of this information is not authorized by law.
+• have your personal information corrected if it is incomplete, inaccurate or misleading, or if the collection, disclosure or retention of this information is not authorized by law

 To exercise your right to access or correct your personal information, you must file a written request by mail or fax with the person in charge of access to documents and the protection of personal information: